peixetlift/Peixetlift.github.io/_posts/2018-01-06-Common-Linux_PrivEsc.md

 If the `SUID` bit is set on a file, it means that the file will be executed with the same permissions as the owner of the file.
 If the `SGID` bit is set on a file, the file will be executed with the permissions of the group that owns the file.
-<p class="highlight">Important : SUID and SGID have different behaviour when they are set in directories</p>
+<p class="pink">Important : SUID and SGID have different behaviour when they are set in directories</p>

 In order to find files with the SUID bit set, we can have a look at our `LinEnum` scan, or we can search them manually :